 This deadlock could potentially lead to a damaging escalation.
 For sure, there will be a temptation by the EU leaders and the ECB to play hard ball until the Italian government blinks.
 After all, the EU will always have the upper hand because the ECB can create new money while governments have to borrow from financial markets.

 Fortunately, a simple tweak to the OMT rules could help us avoid any harmful deadlock.
 As proposed by a Bruegel report a few months ago, OMT and ESM rules should be reformed in order to allow for more flexible and swift activation of OMT in cases of liquidity crises.
+Gregory Claeys, the author of the report, explains:

-We think the European CounciI (which includes all EU head of States) should allow the ECB to activate OMT with no condition, for a time-limited period, with the objective of simply ensuring that Italy can keep borrowing at similar rate than other Eurozone countries.
+Along the same lines, we think the European CounciI (which includes all EU head of States) should allow the ECB to activate OMT with no condition, for a time-limited period, with the objective of simply ensuring that Italy can keep borrowing at similar rate than other Eurozone countries.
 This is a helping hand, but no free money.

 For sure, such assistance will raise eyebrows in Germany.
 To protect the ECB’s legitimacy, it is key that such decision shall be approved by the Council, for the sake of preventing another major financial crisis and the integrity of the EU.